Sing Sing: Early years

 When it was opened in 1826, it was considered a model prison because it turned a profit for the state.
 By October 1828, Sing Sing was completed.
 Lynds employed the Auburn system, which imposed absolute silence on the prisoners; the system was enforced by whipping and other punishments.

-It was John Luckey, the prison chaplain around 1843, who held the principal keeper of Sing Sing, Elam Lynds, accountable to New York Governor William H. Seward and the president of the board of inspectors, John Edmonds, to have Lynds removed.
-Chaplain Luckey proceeded to create a great religious library.
-His purpose was to teach correct moral principles.
-His religious library was challenged in 1844 when John Edmonds placed Eliza Farnham in charge of the women's ward at Sing Sing.
+John Luckey, the prison chaplain around 1843, reported Lynds' actions as warden to New York Governor William H. Seward and the president of the board of inspectors, John Edmonds in order to get him removed from his position.
+Luckey also created a religious library in the prison, with the purpose of teaching correct moral principles.

 In 1844, the New York Prison Association was inaugurated to monitor state prison administration.
-The NY Prison Association was made up of reformers interested in the rehabilitation and humane treatment of prisoners.
-Farnham was able to obtain the job largely on the recommendation of these reformers.
-Farnham overturned the strictly silent practice in prison and introduced social engagement to shift concern more toward the future instead of dwelling on the criminal past.
-She included novels by Charles Dickens in Chaplain Luckey's religious library, novels the chaplain did not approve of.
+The Association was made up of reformers interested in the rehabilitation of prisoners through humane treatment.
+Eliza Farnham obtained a position in charge of the women's ward at Sing Sing largely on the recommendation of these reformers.
+She overturned the strictly silent practice in prison and introduced social engagement to shift concern more toward the future instead of dwelling on the criminal past.
+She included novels by Charles Dickens in Luckey's religious library, novels the chaplain did not approve of.
 This was the first documented expansion of the prison library to include moral teachings from secular literature.